What you need to know this summer

 Start using WE-cycle

-1. Sign Up – Create an account and be riding in minutes.
+- Sign Up – Create an account and ride in minutes.

-3. Return – Dock your bike, at any station, in under 30-minutes to avoid Late Fees.
+- Return – Dock your bike, at any station, in under 30 minutes to avoid Late Fees.
 Firmly push your bike into a dock to lock it.
 Your ride has ended when you see the green light.

 Need to ride longer than 30 minutes?
 Consider a bike rental over bike share.